YaakovHatam/stock-market-Trade-every-4-months/README.md

    ```bash
    python visualize_nasdaq.py
    ```
-   A plot window will appear showing the monthly closing prices and the prices if trading were done only once every four months.
+   The generated plot shows the four‑month closing price series only.
+Each point is colored green if the price increased from the previous checkpoint or red if it decreased.
+The image is saved as `nasdaq_4m_plot.png` in the repository directory.

 This is a minimal example to illustrate the concept without fetching real data from the internet.